Dan Pearson (garden designer): Career

-Since 2002 he has designed gardens and has given lectures around the world, including in the U.K., Italy, U.S. and Japan.
+Since 2002 he has designed gardens and has given lectures around the world, including in the UK, Italy, US and Japan.
 He has designed gardens for Jonathan Ive, Paul Smith, venture capitalist Walter Kortschak, art dealer Ivor Braka, real estate businessman Vladislav Doronin, Torrecchia Vecchia for Carlo Caracciolo (the late owner of the Italian newspaper l'Espresso), and his colleague on The Guardian newspaper, Nigel Slater (this garden was a joint effort with Monty Don).
 He restored the landscape at Althorp House (after Diana's death) after 1997 and worked on the landscape for the Millennium Dome.
 He has worked at the Botanic Garden of Jerusalem.
 He designed the roof garden of Roppongi Hills in Japan in 2002.
 Another large project was the Tokachi Millennium Forest Garden, in Shimizu, Hokkaido, which was featured on the BBC Radio 4 programme Designed in Britain, Built in Japan.
 Another project is Maggie's Centre in Charing Cross, London.
-In 2020, he designed a new courtyard garden for The Garden Museum in London.
+In 2020, he designed a new courtyard garden for the Garden Museum in London.

 Pearson has curated six show gardens at the RHS Chelsea Flower Show including in 1992, 1993, 1994, 1996 (with an outstanding roof garden), and 2004 (for Merrill Lynch).
-In May 2015, he returned to Chelsea Flower Show with the 'Laurent-Perrier Chatsworth Garden', inspired by the Chatsworth estate in Derbyshire.
-It won a gold medal and 'Best in Show'.
+In May 2015, he returned to Chelsea Flower Show with the "Laurent-Perrier Chatsworth Garden", inspired by the Chatsworth estate in Derbyshire.
+It won a gold medal and "Best in Show".

 He has working relationships with architects and architectural firms in the UK including Zaha Hadid, Rogers Stirk Harbour + Partners, Feilden Clegg Bradley Studios, David Chipperfield Architects, and 6a Architects, London.
 Pearson was elected a Royal Designer for Industry in 2012.
 Pearson was the horticultural advisor for Thomas Heatherwick's cancelled Garden Bridge, over the Thames in London.